 By creating an account with our store, you will be able to move through the checkout process faster, store multiple addresses, view and track your orders in your account, and more.Create an account

 We believe that a suit is only as good as the foundations upon which it is constructed.
 That is why our suits are made from the highest quality British and Italian cloths available, sourced from some of the oldest mills in the country, including Dugdale Bros & Co., Holland & Sherry, and Standeven.

 Using finely made cloth means that our suits will last for years to come and improve with wear, making them prized garments that will quickly become a favourite.

 If we do not have a ready-to-wear suit in a cloth you prefer, our tailors can help you find your way through the thousands of cloths available for made-to-measure or Bespoke garments, a selection that is sure to please even the most discerning customer.

 It is not only the cloth or the fit that dictates a suit's style.
 We believe that the finishing details, from the choice of buttons to the quality of lining, are what make our suits stand out.
-Our ready-to-wear suits incorporate many of the finer details one would expect to find in bespoke suits.
-Features include, a half canvassed chest piece, four working button holes on the sleeve, a lapel button hole with flower loop, and a cotton curtained waistband on the trousers.
+Our ready-to-wear suits incorporate many of the finer details one would expect to find in a bespoke suit.
+Features include, a half canvassed piece, four working button holes on the sleeve, a lapel button hole with a flower loop, and a cotton curtained waistband on the trousers.